Obihai/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 # ES6 Data Manipulation

-This repository contains JavaScript code implementing various tasks related to ES6 classes.
+This repository contains JavaScript code implementing various tasks related to ES6 data manipulation.
 Each task corresponds to a separate file in the repository.

 ## Table of Contents
 1. [Task 0: Basic list of objects](#task-0-get_list_students.js)